plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 404 error pages won't show up automatically in your Plausible dashboard.
 You'll have to configure the goal for them to show up.
 Here's how:

 * To configure a goal, go to your website's settings in your Plausible Analytics account and visit the "Goals" section.
-You should see a prompt to add a goal.
+You should see a prompt to add a goal
-* Click on the "+ Add goal" button to go to the goal creation form.
+* Click on the "+ Add goal" button to go to the goal creation form
-* Select Custom event as the goal trigger and enter this exact name: `404`.
+* Select Custom event as the goal trigger and enter this exact name: **404**

 ![Select Custom event and create a 404 goal](/docs/img/404-error-pages-goal.png)

-* Next, click on the "Add goal" button and you'll be taken back to the Goals page.
+* Next, click on the "Add goal" button and you'll be taken back to the Goals page

 After you've completed this process, all the 404 error pages will start being tracked and will be displayed in the "Goal Conversions" report of your Plausible Analytics dashboard.
 You'll see "404" goal as soon as the first visit on an error page has been tracked.